-Income and expenditure under the Scheme budget for the year were the equivalent of an actual charge of £179.48 per household, based on the median number of chargeable properties in the year ended 31 March 2023.
-This is below the estimated charge of £214.28 per budgeted enfranchised property and the equivalent of a rebate to charge payers of £55.84 per actual enfranchised property for the year ending 31 March 2024.
-This will be set against the estimated charge for the year ending 31 March 2024 when the Management Charge bills are sent out in August 2023.
+Income and expenditure under the Scheme budget for the year were the equivalent of an actual charge of £210.21 per household, based on the median number of chargeable properties in the year ended 31 March 2024.
+This is below the estimated charge of £217.92 per budgeted enfranchised property and the equivalent of a rebate to charge payers of £35.07 per actual enfranchised property for the year ending 31 March 2025.
+This will be set against the estimated charge for the year ending 31 March 2025 when the Management Charge bills are sent out in August 2024.

 The Management Charge is a local land charge that runs with the property.
 The law requires that rebates must be made to the current owner, even when the costs they relate to were incurred before a transfer of ownership.
 We maintain a credit control policy to minimise arrears in-year, including reclamation through the County Court in cases of serious or long-term default.
 This allows us to obtain a Charging Order on the property and a Charge on the Title.
-Six Court applications were made in the year and Orders granted against two properties.
+Twenty County Court applications were made in the year.
+Most were settled and Charging Orders have needed to be applied for against two properties.

-In cases of genuine hardship, we will offer various stage payment options or arrange for a hardship grant through HGS Fellowship.
-12 payment plans are currently in place and no applications were made in 2022/2023.
+In cases of genuine hardship, we will offer various stage payment options or arrange for an assistance grant through HGS Fellowship.
+20 payment plans for major debt are currently in place (2022/23: 12) and one assistance grant was made in 2023/24